gdg-hudson-valley/android-guide/README.md

 **Prep Session:** We'll kick off with a session to cover the big picture, and to help with initial setup and other questions.
 [Register here to attend](http://www.meetup.com/gdg-hudson-valley/events/219282068/).
 The presentation is also [available online here](http://bit.ly/androidjamprep).

 **Study Sessions:** We will hold regular (weekly) study sessions to review materials, answer questions or debug issues.
 You MUST join the [GDG Hudson Valley](http://www.meetup.com/gdg-hudson-valley/) meetup and RSVP for each event.
+A "living document" version of the [review presentation is available here](http://bit.ly/gdghv-session1).
+It will continue to be updated on a weekly basis over the course of the Jam.

 **Hangouts:** We may complement in-venue meetings with online hangouts run on Google+.
 When these are held, they will be announced on our [GDG Hudson Valley community page](https://plus.google.com/u/0/b/116637480947982055865/communities/102846463613728256642) and you will need to RSVP there to join.